PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

     “**employees**”.

 2.  **<span class="underline">Privacy Manager.</span>** Privacy Manager is an
-    employee of Playform responsible for personal data protection compliance within Playform (the “**Privacy Manager**”).
+    employee of PlayForm responsible for personal data protection compliance within PlayForm (the “**Privacy Manager**”).
 The Privacy Manager is in charge of performing the obligations imposed by this Policy and supervising other employees, who subject to this Policy, regarding their adherence to this Policy.
 The Privacy Manager must be involved in all projects at an early stage in order to take personal data protection aspects into account as early as the planning phase.\
-    The designated Privacy Manager at Playform ltd. is Nikola R. Hristov <nikola@playform.cloud>.
+    The designated Privacy Manager at PlayForm ltd. is Nikola R. Hristov <nikola@playform.cloud>.

 3.  **<span class="underline">Definitions.</span>**